Cal-Poly-Advanced-R/Lab_1/README.md

 4. Make a scatterplot of the ordered pairs.

 If the points in the scatterplot fall on a straight line, with intercept 0 and slope 1, this suggests that `x` and `y` are sampled from the same distribution.

-In this section, you will use a **Q-Q Plot** to check if a vector of values `x` comes from a Normal distribution.
+### Write a function

+Write a function that takes a **numeric vector** as an input and returns (not just prints!) a **Q-Q Plot** comparing your input to Normally distributed values.

+Your approach should be to:

-The approach is to randomly generate a new vector `y` from a Normal distribution with the same mean and standard deviation as `x`, then to create a Q-Q plot of `x` and `y`.
+- randomly generate a new vector `y` from a Normal distribution with the same mean and standard deviation as the input vector
-*(Note: A typical Normal Q-Q plot uses theoretical quantiles instead of randomly generated values.
-We're taking a bit of a shortcut in this assignment.)*

-### Write a function  (100 points)

-Your final function should take as input a **numeric vector**.

-It should return (not just print!) a **Q-Q Plot** comparing your input to Normally distributed values.
+- create a Q-Q plot of `x` and `y`

-You may **not** use any existing functions specific to Q-Q plots; including (but not limited to) `qqplot()`, `geom_qq`, or `stat_qq`.
+Your function may **not** use any existing functions specific to Q-Q plots; including, but not limited to, `qqplot()`, `geom_qq`, or `stat_qq`.

-Demonstrate that your function works by running it on either real data of your choice, or on a non-Normal vector that you create.
+Once you have written your function, you should demonstrate that your function works by running it on the `speed` column of the `cars` dataset (from base-R).

-### Code design and style (50 points)
+### Code design and style

-A third of your grade on this section is for beautiful, well-formatted, and well-designed code.
+A major portion of programming is learning to write beautiful, well-formatted, and well-designed code.

 Some (non-exhaustive!) tips: